-It’s not an easy market for sellers in NYC at the moment with sales slowing and conditions favoring buyers.
+It’s not an easy market for sellers in New York City at the moment with sales slowing and conditions favoring buyers.

-On top of that, sellers in New York City also pay the broker commission for the entire transaction and depending on what you negotiate with your agent, it’s generally 6 percent of the sales price.
+On top of that, sellers in NYC also pay the broker commission for the entire transaction and depending on what you negotiate with your agent, it’s generally 6 percent of the sales price.

 That’s a significant chunk of money, but working with a broker for the sale of your NYC apartment is the norm here, and usually, when you find a buyer, they will have their own agent, and the two agents will split the broker’s fee equally.
 This scenario—where each party is represented—is called co-broking, and the Real Estate Board of New York has guidelines on broker ethics when it comes to the commission fee and the emphasis is on transparency.